ogi-iii/tipstocks/README.md

 Simple CR(U)D App for managing your favorite links!

 # Build & Run
-App will be built & run as docker-compose
+App will be built & run as docker-compose.

 ## \[Way 1\] simple setup